Turkana Geothermal Power Station: Overview

 Reconnaissance surveys by a team from the British Geological Survey indicated the occurrence of a hydro-thermal system in the project area.
-In 2011, further surface studies revealed a high-temperature resource area covering 60 km2, with sub-surface temperatures of about 281 C and an estimated potential to generate up to 1GW of base load geothermal electricity.
+In 2011, further surface studies revealed a high-temperature resource area covering 60 km2, with sub-surface temperatures of about 281 C and an estimated potential to generate up to 1 GW of base load geothermal electricity.

 Olsuswa Energy Limited, a locally registered company plans to develop this power station, starting with a 70 megawatt power station, which is expected to expand to 140 megawatts, over a five to eight-year period.
 The electricity generated is expected to be interrelated into the national electricity grid.

 In April 2018, Olsuswa Energy Limited signed a memorandum of understanding with the Turkana County government in the presence of the elected leaders of the community and the public.
 The development is expected to bring jobs and improved living standards of the residents.